 Set values can be entered manually in two ways: via rotary knob or direct input.
+While the rotary knobs adjust values continuously, entering them via numeric pad can be used to change values in bigger steps.

 Entering a value changes it immediately and no matter if the DC output is switched on or off.